-Thomas Marcroft, a 2022 Pisacano Scholar, is a 4th-year medical student at the University of Minnesota (UMN) Medical School.
-He graduated from Minneapolis College with an Associate of Science in Addiction Counseling and from Metropolitan State University with a Bachelor of Science in Drug and Alcohol Counseling.
+Thomas Marcroft, a 2022 Pisacano Scholar, graduated from the University of Minnesota (UMN) Medical School and is currently a 1st-year resident in Duluth, Minnesota.
+He graduated from Minneapolis College with an Associate of Science in addiction counseling and from Metropolitan State University with a Bachelor of Science in drug and alcohol counseling.

 Prior to medical school, Thomas spent several years working as an addiction and mental health therapist at NuWay House, a nonprofit residential treatment center in Minneapolis for adults living with co-occurring substance use and mental health disorders.
 His work centered on the treatment of underserved populations including queer and trans-identified patients, recent immigrants, prisoners, and the unhoused.
 During his time at NuWay, he developed a new curriculum for working with LGBTQ+ patients and lobbied the state to allow transgender patients to attend treatment of their choosing regardless of sex assigned at birth.

 Seeing his patients face prejudice and discrimination when trying to access medical care inspired Thomas to return to school with the goal of becoming a doctor.
 He completed a post-baccalaureate program for his pre-medicine credits from Saint Cloud State University.
 On acceptance to medical school at UMN, he was awarded the B.A.
 Dyar and Robert Dyar Memorial Scholarship for high academic achievement and public service.